luminovang/luminova/docs/basic.md

 #### How It Works

 - **Exporting Instances:** When you initialize an object, such as the `Users` class, you can export it to make it accessible within the isolated template context.
 In this case, the object is assigned the name `users` for use within the template.
-- **Static Class Export:** For classes like `Foo`, which only contain static methods and don’t require initialization, you can export them without creating an instance.
+- **Static Class Export:** For classes like `Foo`, which only contain static methods and don't require initialization, you can export them without creating an instance.
 This allows the static methods to be accessed directly in the template.
 - **Exporting with Initialization:** For classes that need to be initialized (e.g., `Bar` and `Baz`), you can specify this during export.
 Additionally, you can assign a different name (alias) to the exported object for use within the template.

 ***